 Those authorized to sign agreements on behalf of the University are expected to consult with the Vice President of Finance and Administration concerning financial provisions and the Director of Legal Affairs concerning legal provisions.
 The consultation should be through a memo or email and should allow time for review.

 The University has identified certain University employees to act as agents for the University.
 These employees may commit the University to contractual obligations as specifically described below.
-This delegation does not supersede the review of purchases over $1,000 by the Provost and Vice Presidents.
+This delegation does not supersede the review of purchases pursuant to University Purchasing Policy.